 No single research institution working alone can address the critically important issues of global climate change, agriculture and food security.
-The CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) will address the increasing challenge of global warming and declining food security on agricultural practices, policies and measures through a strategic collaboration between CGIAR and Future Earth.
+The CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) seeks to address the increasing challenge of global warming and declining food security on agricultural practices, policies and measures through strategic, broad-based global partnerships.

-Led by the International Center for Tropical Agriculture (CIAT), CCAFS is a collaboration among all 15 CGIAR research centers and coordinates with the other CGIAR research programs.
+Led by the International Center for Tropical Agriculture (CIAT), now part of the Alliance of Bioversity International and CIAT, CCAFS is a collaboration among all 15 CGIAR Research Centers and coordinates with the other CGIAR Research Programs and Platforms.
 Learn more about our people.

-All CGIAR centers have a stake in CCAFS, and numerous Centers have considerable climate change expertise and activities.
-In addition, there is an on-going commitment to a major international partner (Future Earth).
+All CGIAR Centers have a stake in CCAFS, and numerous Centers have considerable climate change expertise and activities.
 Learn more about program governance and management.

-The program is carried out with funding support from governments and aid agencies, both through the CGIAR Fund and bilaterally.
-Learn more about donors.
+The program is carried out with funding support from governments and aid agencies, both through the CGIAR Trust Fund and bilaterally.
+Learn more about our donors.

-CCAFS will define and implement a uniquely innovative and transformative research program that addresses agriculture in the context of climate variability, climate change and uncertainty about future climate conditions.
+CCAFS aims to define and implement a uniquely innovative and transformative research program that addresses agriculture in the context of climate variability, climate change and uncertainty about future climate conditions.
 Learn more about how we work.

-CGIAR is a global agriculture research partnership for a food secure future.
-Its science is carried out by the 15 research centers who are members of the CGIAR in collaboration with hundreds of partner organizations: www.cgiar.org
+CGIAR is a global research partnership for a food-secure future.
+Its science is carried out by 15 Research Centers in close collaboration with hundreds of partners across the globe: www.cgiar.org.